lordspline/linux/Documentation/admin-guide/RAS/main.rst

-The information about the CE/UE errors is stored on some special registers at the memory controller and can be accessed by reading such registers, either by BIOS, by some special CPUs or by Linux EDAC driver.
+The information about the CE/UE errors is stored on some special registers at the memory controller and can be accessed by reading such registers, either by BIOS, by some special CPUs or by Peenux EDAC driver.
 On x86 64 bit CPUs, such errors can also be retrieved via the Machine Check Architecture (MCA)\ [#f3]_.